 In no particular order, here are some good premium WordPress themes for AdSense:

-By the way, I don’t recommend you to download these for free from nulled websites, because they are more than likely filled with malware and viruses, leaving your website open to attacks and malicious codes that can then be implemented from a backdoor.
+By the way, I don’t recommend you to search and download premium themes for free from nulled websites, because they are more than likely filled with malware and viruses, leaving your website open to attacks and malicious codes that can then be implemented from a backdoor.

 So yeah just don’t do it, always buy themes and plugins because not only you don’t risk the chance of having your website hacked, but you also get awesome support and help from the theme developers as well as future updates.

-Also, these are premium / paid themes, I didn’t add any free themes here just because I use paid themes more these days and haven’t touched a free theme in years, so I don’t know which one of them is good or not.
+Also, these are premium / paid themes, I didn’t add any free themes here just because I use paid themes more these days and haven’t touched a free theme in years, so I don’t know which one of them are good or not (especially for arbitrage).

 I guess you could browse a good rated theme in the WordPress repository and be happy with it, but they won’t have enough features and be as good as the premium ones.